blokks/legacy-docs/src/content/embed-your-schedule/embed-options.md

 +++
 date            = "2016-10-20T11:31:19+02:00"
-title           = "Basics"
-description     = "In this section, you’ll find information on how to create your first schedule."

 author          = "@patrickpietens"

+title           = "Embed options" description     = "In this section, you’ll find information on how to create your first schedule." keywords        = ["blokks", "documentation"] weight          = 6

+[menu.main]
-new             = true
+menu            = "main"
-keywords        = [
+parent          = "embed-your-schedule"
-    "blokks",
-    "documentation",
-]
 +++

 In this section, you’ll find information on how to create your first schedule.